kateyharris/Excel__Kick_Starter/README.md

 ## Results

-- Outcomes based on Launch Date
+- Outcomes based on Launch Date:
+--
 Based on the analytics of theater fundraisers outcomes compared to the launch date, I would recommend a Spring time launch, with most theater fundraisers being successful when launched in May.
 I would also recommend avoiding fall and winter launching, where it appears to more inclinded to fail, possibly as most folks might be saving funds for the winter holidays.

--Outcomes based on Goals:
+- Outcomes based on Goals:
+--
 Based on the analytics of the success of a play fundraiser compared to its initial funding goal, less is more.
 The less money needed, the more inclined to raise the money

 - Dataset Limitations:
+--
 The supplied kickdstarter dataset was limited to a sample only, and not a full population.
 The dataset did miss some compenents that might also influence the failure or success of a fundraiser, such as how each campaign was marketed, or what metro area the fundraiser was in.

--Further analytics:
+- Further analytics:
+--
 Additional visual analytics of the length of time each fundraiser had might prove helpful also in making decisions on future fundraising.